-What Is Child and Family Services?
+What Is Child Life?

-How Child and Family Services Specialists Can Help
+How Child Life Specialists Can Help

 Some of the techniques we use most often for emotional support include:

-Activities designed to promote growth and development.
+- Activities designed to promote growth and development.
 These include bedside art, music and play opportunities that reflect your child’s abilities and interests.
 They also include group play opportunities in the evenings and weekends where kids have a chance to play alongside their peers.

-Distraction, including iPads or tablets, bubbles, light, musical toys and books to help children focus on familiar and interesting objects rather than on the procedure itself.
+- Distraction, including iPads or tablets, bubbles, light, musical toys and books to help children focus on familiar and interesting objects rather than on the procedure itself.

-Educational materials to help you understand your child’s diagnosis, whether your child has been recently diagnosed or is entering a new stage of development.
+- Educational materials to help you understand your child’s diagnosis, whether your child has been recently diagnosed or is entering a new stage of development.

-Guided imagery and deep breathing to help your child cope with difficult procedures and reduce pain.
+- Guided imagery and deep breathing to help your child cope with difficult procedures and reduce pain.

-Hospital tours and education sessions.
+- Hospital tours and education sessions.
 You and your child can schedule an individual tour or attend a surgical preparation session to prepare for an upcoming procedure.
 Tailored to your child’s developmental level, these sessions include medical play to help your child become familiar with medical equipment, an explanation of the upcoming surgery, and a tour of the pre-op and inpatient areas.

-Play therapy, using a variety of toys and supplies to encourage your child to express their feelings and concerns.
+- Medical play, using a variety of toys and supplies to encourage your child to express their feelings and concerns.

-Relaxation methods including massage, visualization, deep breathing, and play to help your child relax and manage stress during their hospital stay.
+- Relaxation methods including massage, visualization, deep breathing, and play to help your child relax and manage stress during their hospital stay.